arun3432/sample-java-pr/README.md

-# sample-java-pr
+# First Sample JAVA Project in GITHUB

-My Sample Java Project
+This is my first sample JAVA project in Github.